Perkedel/BringYourOwnUSB-SFW/Mods/GZDoom/ZD-Languages-SFW/README.md

 This sets Cvar `language` into `id` which is `Bahasa Indonesia`.
 Changing this forces GZDoom to use this language instead of based on your system language (`auto`).

 To set it back, `language = "auto"` to make it pick your system language.
 Or if you prefer using menu: `OPTIONS`, `Miscleaneous Options`, `Language` & select yours.

+## We have overwriten the language list for now.

+It's a duplicate of the original from current UZDoom which in turn based on GZDoom.
+We then added ours to it.

+## Currently the UZDoom's Weblate stuffs are not ready yet

+It's being worked on.
+Stay tuned and/or contribute yours. https://hosted.weblate.org/engage/uzdoom/

+Pls complete Bahasa Indonesia too! there are so many strings!! yg jago Bahasa Inggris ditunggu 🙏!

 ## Further Readings